IrisVP/AlienDetective/README.md

 For detailed documentation: see the 'Documentation' directory for .Rmd files

 #### 1_Calculation_sea_distances.R
+/!\ Run this on a server.
+This is computationally expensive. <br />

 1. Download and install libraries, then load data.
 2. Retrieve occurrence data from GBIF, focusing on Europe.
 The settings for fetching data can be personalized here.
 3. Calculate distances: both flying and sea distances are calculated and saved in files inside the 'Output_calculations' directory.

+##### Output
+The output are two directories in the 'Output_calculations' directory named 'sea_distances' and 'fly_distances'.
+Separate csv files are made for each organism and their corresponding samplelocation name.

 #### 2_Visualisation_distribution.R